 This piece of advice traces back to our elementary school teachers, and it is pure gold.
-After you have identified an unfamiliar word while reading, jot it down and look up all plausible meanings of the word.
-Not only does this help you remember it, but introduces you to a whole bunch of new words which, with regular use, will help you in the long run.
+After you have identified an unfamiliar word while reading, jot it down and check the meaning of the word.
+Not only does this help you remember the word, but it introduces you to a bunch of new words, which, with regular use, will help you in the long run.

 - USE YOUR KNOWLEDGE

-Hang post-it notes with the definition of a particular word you hope to memorize on places where you can see them first thing in the morning, say your fridge or the wall opposite your bed.
-It’s an effective memorization technique that will help you remember various words by reaffirming them daily.
+Hang post-it notes with the definition of a particular word you hope to memorise on places where you can see them first thing in the morning, say your fridge or the wall opposite your bed.
+It’s an effective memorisation technique that will help you remember various words by reaffirming them daily.

 - SOLVE WORD PUZZLES AND PLAY WORD GAMES